1975–76 Portland Trail Blazers season

-The 1975–76 season was the sixth season of the Portland Trail Blazers in the National Basketball Association (NBA).
+The 1975–76 Portland Trail Blazers season was the sixth season of the Portland Trail Blazers in the National Basketball Association (NBA).
 The Blazers finished at 37–45, one game shy of their franchise high from the previous year.
 Despite finishing with a better record than the Detroit Pistons of the Midwest Division, the Pistons made the playoffs and the Blazers did not.

 Draft picks

 Note: This is not a complete list; only the first two rounds are covered, as well as any other picks by the franchise who played at least one NBA game.